vibeus/vibe-website/content/documents/how-to-screencast.md

 ---
 url: /how-to-screencast/
-title: &title How to Screencrast
+title: &title How to Screencast
+Description: Figuring out how to screencast?
+Check out our screencasting guide
 content_link_target_blank: true

 hero: